Faculty - Kathleen Gough

 Office: Room 306, Royall Tyler Theatre

-Dr. Katie Gough studied English literature as an undergraduate at Catholic University (1994) before pursuing an MA in English literature at the University of Maryland (1998), and a PhD in Performance Studies at the University of California-Berkeley (2005).
+Katie Gough received her Ph.D. in Performance Studies from the University of California-Berkeley (2005).
 Prior to coming to UVM, she taught in the American Conservatory Theatre MFA program in San Francisco (2005), the Department of Theatre, Dance and Performance Studies at UC-Berkeley (2005), and in the School of Culture and Creative Art at the University of Glasgow in Scotland (2006-2014).
-In 2008, Katie was a Visiting Fellow in the Centre for Irish Studies and the Department of History at Concordia University in Montreal.
+In 2008, Katie was a Visiting Fellow in the Centre for Irish Studies, and taught in the Department of History at Concordia University in Montreal.

-Her most recent project, though very different in content, also investigates how old and new media technologies can be brought to bear on examining the relationship between performance and historiography.
-She is currently investigating the relationships between medieval and digital performance and culture in order to consider patterns of behavior that emerge when thinking across, with, and alongside old and new media.
-Most recently she has given talks on this project in the Department of Theatre, Media and Culture at the University of Cologne, Germany (2013) and at the International Federation of Theatre Research conference in Barcelona, Spain (2013), and at the Association of Theatre in Higher Education conference in Montreal (2015).
+Currently, Kate is at work on a new project investigating the relationships between medieval and digital performance and culture in order to consider patterns of behavior that emerge when thinking across, with, and alongside old and new media.
+Most recently she has given talks on this research in the Department of Theatre, Media and Culture at the University of Cologne, Germany (2013), the International Federation of Theatre Research conference in Barcelona, Spain (2013), and at the Association of Theatre in Higher Education conference in Montreal (2015).